srioboo/srioboo/README.md

 Full Stack Developer
 --------------------

-I've been a developer for 15 years, but I'm still improving, still learning new languages, frameworks, methodologies.
+I've been a developer for 15 years, but I'm still improving, still learning new languages, frameworks and methodologies.

 *   🌍  I'm based in Málaga
 *   🖥️  See my portfolio at [https://srioboo.github.io](http://srioboo.github.io/)